troii/Rudeltippen/README.md

 startup.sh
 ```

-If you’re on Windows, just calling 'startup.bat' will execute Rudeltippen in the current Command-Window.
-Thus, closing the Window will close Rudeltippen.
+If you’re on Windows, just calling 'startup.bat' will execute Rudeltippen in the current command window.
+Thus, closing the window will close Rudeltippen.
 Do solve this issue, download and install [PsExec from the PsTools][10] and start Rudeltippen with

 ```bash
 /path/to/psexec/psexec.exe /path/to/play/play.bat start /path/to/INSTLLATIONFOLDER